MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-are-calling-plans-in-office-365/add-or-remove-an-emergency-address-for-your-organization.md

 3. In the left navigation, go to **Voice** > **Phone Numbers**, and then double-click on the number in **“Failed”** State and from the right hand site menu, select the **new Emergency Address**.

-Please note that after changing the Emergency Address, the number’s status will change to **“Assignment Pending”** and it can take up to 24 hours for successfully activating.
+Please note that after changing the emergency address, the number’s status will change to **“Assignment Pending”** and it can take up to 24 hours for successfully activating.

 ## Related topics
 [What are emergency locations, addresses, and call routing?](/microsoftteams/what-are-emergency-locations-addresses-and-call-routing)